 Membership of ANZAMEMS includes a subscription to Parergon an A-rated journal produced by a sub-committee of members.
 Parergon publishes articles and book reviews on all aspects of medieval and early modern studies.
 For further information, please visit the Parergon website.

 Every two years the ANZAMEMS community gathers at a host university in either Australia or New Zealand for our Biennial International Conference in medieval and early modern studies.
 Our conference allows us to regularly renew our intellectual and friendship ties with our colleagues, warmly welcomes postgraduate students, offers internationally renowned collegiality, and attracts participants from around the world.
-In 2019, the ANZAMEMS Twelfth Biennial International Conference will be hosted by The University of Sydney.
+In 2022, the ANZAMEMS Thirteenth Biennial International Conference will be hosted by The University of Western Australia.
+In 2024 the Fourteenth Biennial International Conference will be hosted by the University of Canterbury, in New Zealand.

 The ANZAMEMS Logo